Skip to main content

 • Participants in wheelchairs need to be able to transfer to and from the rowing machine with minimal assistance; for those unable to do so, the erg will be modified for use while seated in a chair.

-How to join AARC Adaptive Summer Program
+How to join AARC Adaptive Winter Program

 Click on the corresponding tab for step-by-step guides on how to get started: